About Our Founder

 In 1991, Post became the founding Chair of the Empire State Pride Agenda, New York’s statewide lesbian and gay political organization.
 Since its inception, the Pride Agenda has become one of the most powerful and influential lobbying and political action committee organizations in the state.
 In June 1993, Post received a public citation from Governor Cuomo for her work on behalf of the lesbian and gay community.

 Post holds a Master’s Degree in Political Communications from the University at Albany/SUNY.
-She lives in Menands, NY with her spouse, Lynn Dunning-Vaughn, 2 cats and a golden retriever named Shayna.
-Libby and Lynn have a 34 year old son, Alex, who is an organic farmer in Massachusetts.
+She lives in Menands, NY with her spouse, Lynn Dunning-Vaughn, and two golden retrievers, Shayna and Sophie.
+Libby and Lynn have a 37 year old son, Alex, who is an organic farmer in Wappingers Falls, NY.